notgne2/continix/README.md

 # Continix
-This is home to a simple project to generate Docker images using Nix all the way, that means more delerative config, and less bash scripts.
+This is home to a simple project to generate Docker images using Nix all the way, that means more declarative config, and less bash scripts.

 It's a simple wrapper around eval-config and `dockerTools.buildImage`.